Hong Kong: Geography

-Undeveloped terrain is hilly to mountainous, with very little flat land, and consists mostly of grassland, woodland, shrubland, or farmland.
+Undeveloped terrain is hilly to mountainous, with minimal flat land, and consists mostly of grassland, woodland, shrubland, or farmland.
 About 40% of the remaining land area is country parks and nature reserves.
 The territory has a diverse ecosystem; over 3,000 species of vascular plants occur in the region (300 of which are native to Hong Kong), and thousands of insect, avian, and marine species.

+Hong Kong UNESCO Global Geopark was inaugurated on 3 November 2009.
+It is a single entity of land area over 150 km^{2} across parts of the eastern and northeastern New Territories.
+On 18 September 2011, UNESCO listed the geopark as part of its Global Geoparks Network.

+The Hong Kong UNESCO Global Geopark consists of two geological regions: